pedro-l9/risk-score-api/README.md

     "auto": "regular",
     "disability": "ineligible",
     "home": "economic",
-    "life": "regular"
+    "life": "regular",
+    "renters": "ineligible",
+    "umbrella": "economic"
   }
   ```

-  details on the response structure can be found on [this repo](https://github.com/OriginFinancial/origin-backend-take-home-assignment)
+  details on the response structure can be found on [this repo](https://github.com/OriginFinancial/origin-backend-take-home-assignment/tree/8dd9db83851222a80da06ee023607a0af0b63465)

 ## **Running the API for local testing and development:**